trackIT-Systems/sonari/back/docs/user_guide/datasets.md

 !!! tip "Tag your recordings"

-    Whombat leverages tags throughout the system to improve data organization and provide additional context to associated objects.
-In Whombat, tags consist of a pair of text values referred to as **key** and **value**, giving each tag a unique meaning.
+    Sonari leverages tags throughout the system to improve data organization and provide additional context to associated objects.
+In Sonari, tags consist of a pair of text values referred to as **key** and **value**, giving each tag a unique meaning.
 The key specifies the category to which it belongs, while the value provides a specific meaning.
 For example, a tag's key could be "species"